BIOL30000 Level 3 Tutorials

 Semesters 5 & 6: Enhancing Programme-specific Skills

 At the start of each semester your Academic Tutor will discuss with you details of the content of tutorials for the coming semester, and deadline dates for assignments.
-You should ensure that you record assignment deadlines in a diary or add them to your online calendar.
+You should ensure that you record assignment deadlines.
 Tutorial activities and assignments, including plenaries, are often described by week number (e.g., Semester 5 week 3).
-These refer to teaching weeks, with week 1 of teaching starting on Monday September 27th 2021 for Semester 5 and on Monday 7th February 2022 for Semester 6.
+These refer to teaching weeks, with week 1 of teaching starting on Monday September 26th 2022 for Semester 5 and on Monday 30th January 2022 for Semester 6.

 Semester 5 Tutorial Schedule